o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 For more information and examples, see the [Asset Builder API](/docs/user-guide/tutorials/assets/custom-builder.md).

-#### Writing a Scene API Plug\-in
+#### Writing a Scene API Plug-in

-The Scene API provides boilerplate code so that you only have to write a few code hooks to create a plug\-in.
-For an example Scene API plug\-in, see the `SceneLoggingExample` Gem, which adds a scene plug\-in that outputs logs for each node in the file.
+The Scene API provides boilerplate code so that you only have to write a few code hooks to create a plug-in.
+For an example Scene API plug-in, see the `SceneLoggingExample` Gem, which adds a scene plug-in that outputs logs for each node in the file.
 The gem is a good starting point for your own code.
 You can replace the log outputs with the data collection and/or compiling functions that you want.

 ### Registration Versus Integration